Please note: EHF is not currently accepting grant applications from additional clinics for the Clinics Pathway Approach (CPA).

-In the five years since its inception, EHF has invested considerable resources in community-based clinics because of their unique role in providing comprehensive care in urban and rural medically underserved areas, creating access to healthcare, and addressing the social determinants of health (SDOH).
-A significant portion of our previous grantmaking has helped clinics improve and expand care, integrate behavioral health models, and engage community partners to collaboratively address community health issues.
+Since our inception, Episcopal Health Foundation has invested considerable resources in community-based clinics because of their unique role in providing comprehensive care in urban and rural medically underserved areas, creating access to healthcare, and addressing the the non-medical factors that are often the root causes of poor health.
+A significant portion of EHF’s grantmaking has helped clinics improve and expand care, integrate behavioral health models, and engage community partners to collaboratively address community health issues.
 These grants were designed to help clinics build infrastructure which supported comprehensive and integrated service delivery systems for patient care.
-Now, against the backdrop of a rapidly changing healthcare environment, we find that health centers are being challenged to provide patient care that results in improved outcomes upon which reimbursement will be based.
+Against the backdrop of a rapidly changing healthcare environment, we find that health centers are being challenged to provide patient care that results in improved outcomes upon which reimbursement will be based.

 Supporting Strong Clinics

 EHF is committed to helping clinics implement features of high-quality, high-performing comprehensive primary care which is foundational to thriving in a value-based payment system.
 We are supporting clinics to implement and maintain equally robust business models that sustain operations beyond the current fee-for-service payment system and allow for reinvestment of financial returns in infrastructure, innovation, new models of delivery, and partnership development.
 We believe that clinics with strong primary care and business infrastructures will be able to participate in alternative payment models that support population health management strategies and pay for community prevention efforts.

 Our ‘bet’ is that if clinics provide comprehensive services, address patients’ social determinants of health, use population health approaches, and engage in community prevention, then resources currently used for medical services could be redeployed to upstream work and better health outcomes at the patient and community levels.